 CDC issues new eviction ban for most of US through Oct.
 3

-The Centers for Disease Control and Prevention on Tuesday issued a new moratorium on evictions that would last until October 3, ending some of the political pressure being placed on President Joe Biden.
+The Centers for Disease Control and Prevention issued a new eviction moratorium that would last until Oct.
+3, as the Biden administration sought to quell intensifying criticism from progressives that it was allowing vulnerable renters to lose their homes during a pandemic.

-The new moratorium could help keep millions in their homes as the coronavirus’ delta variant has spread and states have been slow to release federal rental aid.
+The ban announced Tuesday could help keep millions in their homes as the coronavirus’ delta variant has spread and states have been slow to release federal rental aid.
+It would temporarily halt evictions in counties with “substantial and high levels” of virus transmissions and would cover areas where 90% of the U.S. population lives.

-President Joe Biden stopped short Tuesday of announcing the new ban on evictions during a press conference at the White House.
-But he said he asked the Centers for Disease Control and Prevention to see what it could do after its previous ban expired over the weekend.
-The new 60-day eviction moratorium would cover areas heavily impacted by the coronavirus, where about 90% of the U.S. population lives, according to three people familiar with the plans who insisted on anonymity to discuss the forthcoming announcement.

-“My hope is it’s going to be a new moratorium,” Biden told reporters.
+“The bulk of the constitutional scholarship says that it’s not likely to pass constitutional muster,” Biden said.
+“But there are several key scholars who think that it may and it’s worth the effort.”

+The president added that the moratorium — even if it gets challenged in court — “will probably give some additional time” for states and city to release billions of dollars in federal relief to renters.

-The extension could help heal a rift with liberal Democratic lawmakers who were calling on the president to take executive action to keep renters in their homes as the delta variant of the coronavirus spread and a prior moratorium lapsed over the weekend.
+Politically, the extension could help heal a rift with liberal Democratic lawmakers who were calling on the president to take executive action to keep renters in their homes.
+The administration had spent the past several days scrambling to reassure Democrats and the country that it could find a way to limit the damage from potential evictions through the use of federal aid.

-Top Democratic leaders joined Rep. Cori Bush, D-Mo., who has been camped outside the U.S. Capitol, the freshman congresswoman who once lived in her car as a young mother, leading a passionate protest urging the White House to prevent widespread evictions.
+Top Democratic leaders joined Rep. Cori Bush, D-Mo., who has been camped outside the U.S. Capitol for several days.
+The freshman congresswoman once lived in her car as a young mother and pointed to that experience to urge the White House to prevent widespread evictions.

-“For 5 days, we’ve been out here, demanding that our government acts to save lives,” she tweeted.
-“Today, our movement moved mountains.”
+As she wiped her eyes before a crowd at the Capitol after the CDC's announcement, Bush said she was shedding “joyful tears.”

+“My God, I don’t believe we did this,” she said.
+"We just did the work, just by loving folks to keep millions in their homes.”

 House Speaker Nancy Pelosi said it was a day of "extraordinary relief.”